magento/devdocs/guides/v2.2/comp-mgr/extens-man/extensman-readiness-multi.md

 {% collapsible Readiness check failure (other failures) %}

-Messages similar to the following display if any readiness check fails.
+Messages similar to the following display if a readiness check fails.

 ![You must resolve all readiness check failures before you continue]({{ site.baseurl }}common/images/cman_readiness-fail-ex.png)